 Mallet Finger Splints & Treatment

-Mallet finger is the result of a rupture of the extensor tendon at the tip of the finger.
+Mallet finger is the result of a rupture of the extensor tendon at the tip of the finger, preventing the tip joint from straightening.
 It is usually caused by forced flexion of the tip or a laceration.
-A small splint to hold the tip straight can be worn for sport.
+To treat this, patients of Action Rehab will be provided with a custom made thermoplastic finger splint which will keep the DIP joint in hyperextension continuously for 6–8 weeks; this will allow the tendon to heal.
+The small splint to hold the tip straight can be worn for sport.

 This causes the fingertip to droop, sometimes confused as a dislocation.
 This tendon injury can be difficult to treat and if treated poorly can lead to complications such as a swan neck deformity.

 Action Rehab provides assessment and hand rehabilitation for patients who sustain this injury or are living with an untreated Mallet Finger condition.
 We also have treatments available for a sprained finger.